By Vlad Cuc, specialist in company formation matters

-As mentioned above, Singapore is one of the largest exporters in the world and its main trading partners are China, Malaysia, Indonesia, Hong Kong and Australia.
-As percentage, 14% of Singapore ’s exports go to China, Malaysia and Indonesia import 12% each from companies in Singapore, as for Hong Kong and Australia, represent 7,5%, respectively 6% of the territory’s total exports.
-Other countries Singapore exports to are the United States, India, Japan and in Europe Singapore exports its products mostly in Germany, Belgium, the United Kingdom and the Netherlands.
+As mentioned above, Singapore is one of the largest exporters in the world and its main trading partners are China, Malaysia, Indonesia, Hong Kong, and Australia.
+As a percentage, 14% of Singapore ’s exports go to China, Malaysia, and Indonesia import 12% each from companies in Singapore, as for Hong Kong and Australia, represent 7,5%, respectively 6% of the territory’s total exports.
+Other countries Singapore exports to are the United States, India, Japan and in Europe Singapore exports its products mostly in Germany, Belgium, the United Kingdom, and the Netherlands.
 When it comes to exported goods, on the top of Singapore’s list is refined petroleum that represents approximately 30% of all exported goods.
-Singapore also exports computers and computer spare parts, packaged medicines and gold.
+Singapore also exports computers and computer spare parts, packaged medicines, and gold.